 This is not the kind of thing that requires you to talk about things for weeks, months, or years before you start seeing change.
 Change happens the moment you start putting what you learn into practice.

-You will see how easy high-level communication is, once our experience of it is fully understood.
+You will quickly notice how easy high-level communication is, once it is fully understood.